Rand Paul says he will support Supreme Court nominee Brett Kavanaugh

 In another sign of congressional outreach, Kavanaugh is having his first meeting Monday with a Democratic senator since becoming Trump's high court nominee.

-He plans to sit down with Sen. Joe Manchin of West Virginia, one of a handful of Democratic senators who could cross the aisle to vote for Kavanaugh.
+He plans to sit down with Sen. Joe Manchin of West Virginia, one of a handful of Democratic senators who could cross the aisle to vote for Kavanaugh as most Democrats line up against him.

 Paul, meanwhile, has taken issue with Kavanaugh's record supporting the warrantless collection of telephone metadata.